 Unfortunately, these simple rules do not consider every family’s size and additional cargo that may be carried (or attached equipment) in the tow vehicle.
 The weight of a tow-ready vehicle directly affects the realistic vehicle towing capacity (RVTC).

 Let’s look at two scenarios to show how the 80% rule will not keep a tow vehicle from exceeding the weight safety ratings.
-This example shows the same vehicle with two different families.
+This example shows the exact vehicle with two different families.

 2017 Ford F250, Crew Cab, 4X2, Diesel, LWB